soilwise-he/harvesters/cordis/README.md

 **N.b.** with **optional { ?result eurio:doi ?doi } .** the number of hits is 3339

-And again load the result into virtuoso directly at graph [https://cordis.europa.eu/datalab/sparql-endpoint/CordisSoil2594](https://cordis.europa.eu/datalab/sparql-endpoint/CordisSoil2594DOIs#)Publicationsby using the CORDIS generated CURL request.
+And again load the result into virtuoso directly at graph "cordis.europa.eu/datalab/sparql-endpoint/CordisSoil2594Publications" by using the CORDIS generated CURL request.

 **CURL-generated http-request to retrieve TITLES:**